jasongroulx/dotfiles/README.md

 * Install macOS Command Line Tools by running `xcode-select --install`
 * Run `sudo xcodebuild -license` to aggree to the Xcode/iOS license
 * Do any pending OSX updates
+* If you haven't launched Xcode after updating it, do so now.
+Xcode will ask for permission to install additional components.
+Let it install those components.
 * Copy your public and private SSH keys to ~/.ssh and make sure they're set to 600
 * Clone this repo to ~/.dotfiles
 * Append /usr/local/bin/zsh to the end of your /etc/shells file